Cebu City: Economic boom and contemporary history

-The Cebu–Cordova Link Expressway (CCLEX), the longest sea-crossing bridge in the Philippines as of 2022, connects Cebu City to the municipality of Cordova in Mactan Island.

-In 1990, Typhoon Ruping (international name Mike) hit Visayas and Cebu in particular, causing considerable damage to the infrastructure of the city and province.
-The typhoon cut off many of the city's communication lines, and was virtually cut from the outside, causing delays for aid from the national government in Manila.
-This forced local authorities to rethink governmental priorities, and enforced some radical measures, such as food, water, and fuel rations.
-However, the city quickly recovered, and by the end of the decade, it was experiencing rapid economic growth, dubbed Ceboom.
-The economic growth of the city also spread economic growth to its neighboring cities and municipalities, which spreads from Danao from the north all the way to Carcar to the south.
+In 1990, Typhoon Ruping (international name: Mike) hit Visayas and Cebu in particular, causing considerable damage to the infrastructure of the city and province.
+The typhoon cut the city's communication lines, leaving it isolated and causing delays in aid from the national government in Manila.
+This forced local authorities to rethink priorities, and enforced radical measures such as rationing food, water, and fuel.
+The city quickly recovered, and by the end of the decade, was experiencing rapid economic growth dubbed "Ceboom."
+This also spread economic growth to its neighboring cities and municipalities, which spreads from Danao from the north all the way to Carcar to the south.

 Within the city, economic growth was observed in other areas as well, and much of the business activity shifted from the old and derelict downtown area to the more modern and more diverse business districts located in other areas of the city, including areas around Fuente Osmeña (colloquially known as "Uptown Cebu"), the Cebu Business Park, and the Cebu IT Park, among other areas.
 The opening of the aforementioned Ayala Mall and SM City Cebu had also shifted significant retail activities away from Colon, though it remained to serve as an important transit point for public utility jeepneys (PUJ) covering arterial routes within the city.

 In 2002, the South Road Properties (SRP) was completed, initially with the intention of being a hub for light industries but gradually shifted to be a hub for mixed-use developments.
 The Cebu South Coastal Road, which traverses through SRP, has helped alleviate the city's traffic by serving as an alternative to the Natalio Bacalso Avenue.
 SM Seaside City Cebu opened in 2015, and was one of the largest shopping malls in the Philippines upon opening.
 The opening of the Cebu–Cordova Link Expressway in 2022, which links the city to Cordova in Mactan, is poised to unlock the SRP's potential as the city's next economic hub.
 Other infrastructure projects, such as the Metro Cebu Expressway and the Cebu Bus Rapid Transit System, are also in place to help facilitate the city's future growth.

 Geography

 Cebu City has a land area of 315 km2.
-To the northeast of the city is Mandaue City and the town of Consolacion; to the west is Toledo City and the towns of Balamban and Asturias; to the south is Talisay City and the town of Minglanilla.
+To the northeast is Mandaue City and the town of Consolacion; to the west is Toledo City and the towns of Balamban and Asturias; to the south is Talisay City and the town of Minglanilla.

-Across Mactan Strait to the east is Mactan island where Lapu-Lapu is located.
+Across the Mactan Channel to the east is Mactan Island, where Lapu-Lapu City is located.
 Further east across the Cebu Strait is the island of Bohol.